gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/combobox.md

 # ComboBox

-A combobox is a drop down list control that allows you to select a variant from a list os trsings.
+A combobox is a drop down list control that allows you to select a variant from a list os strings.

 <img src="img/combobox.png" width=300/>

-It can be create using `ComboBox::new(...)` or the `combobox!` macro as follows:
+It can be created using `ComboBox::new(...)` or the `combobox!` macro.

 ```rs
 let c1 = ComboBox::new(Layout::new("..."),combobox::Flags::None);